 When strolling through the Old Town district in Prague, sooner or later you will end up at Havelske Market because it is on the tourist trail.
 It is the oldest market in Prague and Tourists Guides rave about it.
 This market is exactly what you expect it to be: vegetables, fruit, flowers souvenirs and tourists.
 During the Christmas season the market is decked out with Christmas decorations and selling mulled wine and Christmas fare.

-Havelske Market is the only permanent open-air market in the centre of Prague and on the main walking route from Wenceslas Square to Old Town Square.
+Guidebooks and tourist brochures speak highly of Havelske City Market.
+True to say, it is the only permanent open-air market in the centre of Prague and on the main walking route from Wenceslas Square to Old Town Square.
 The market is famous for its fresh fruit: ripe strawberries, crimson cherries and juicy pears are begging to be bought.
-Sandwiched in between the fruit stalls are the souvenir stands stocking wooden puppets and toys, Bohemian crystal and glass jewellery.
+Sandwiched in between the fruit stalls are the souvenir stands stocking wooden puppets and toys, Bohemian crystal and glass jewelry.
 The souvenirs are not really different from the ones you can buy in any souvenir shop in the Old Town nor are they cheaper.
+If you are prepared to pay ‘tourist prices’, Havelske Market is your place to be.
+However, if you like more realistic prices and want to mix with the locals, go to residential areas for true bragains.

 Is Havelske Market worth a Visit?